 Newcastle NSW, Bachelor of Science/Engineering (Hons) (Telecommunications)

 Being awarded a Pinnacle scholarship for 2015 has done a great deal to help me achieve my ambitions of tertiary education whilst also providing the social and emotional support of a mentor in my chosen field of study.
-This scholarship has allowed me to discover and explore Uni life without the stress of study related expenses such as textbooks and equipment, as well as provided continued motivation and opportunity to advocate for LGBT+ issues and rights that I believe in.
+This scholarship has allowed me to discover and explore Uni life without the stress of study related expenses such as textbooks and equipment, as well as provided continued motivation and opportunity to advocate for LGBTIQ+ issues and rights that I believe in.
 The Pinnacle Foundation’s support has meant that I now have the resources to achieve my dreams and for that I am truly grateful.

 Melbourne Vic, Bachelor of Communication (Advertising)

 I feel privileged to receive a Pinnacle scholarship for 2015.
-It is without question that this opportunity will create boundless opportunities to network with many people from a variety of different backgrounds within the LGBT+ community, whilst also easing the financial pressures that are associated with studying away from home, that are inevitable to anyone from a rural background such as myself.
-This support is vital for rural LGBT+ youth, who often face different pressures and issues throughout their youth and study time.
+It is without question that this opportunity will create boundless opportunities to network with many people from a variety of different backgrounds within the LGBTIQ+ community, whilst also easing the financial pressures that are associated with studying away from home, that are inevitable to anyone from a rural background such as myself.
+This support is vital for rural LGBTIQ+ youth, who often face different pressures and issues throughout their youth and study time.
 Pinnacle has provided me with the opportunity of a lifetime, and I cannot wait to harness this opportunity throughout 2015 and the years beyond.

 Perth, WA Bachelor of Arts (Archaeology)